jdiki001/GettingandCleaningData/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

+# How to Use
+By running script run_analysis.R in RStudio, 1) the traing and test sets are merged together 2) the mean and standard deviation are extracted 3) descriptive activity names are provided 4) descriptive variable names are provided and 5) a tidy data set (TidySet2) containing the average of each variable for each activty and subject is created.